We filmed 2 episodes in Istanbul for Discovery Channel's Innovations TV series.

-Filming in Turkey can be a bit challenging especially if you are not speaking Turkish.
+Filming in Turkey can be a little challenging especially if your crew are not speaking Turkish.

-You'll often have to deal with the language barrier, worry about getting consent of different authorities and doing some boring paperwork.
+You'll often have to deal with the language barrier, getting consent of different authorities and doing some necessary paperwork.

 This is where we step in and make your life easy.
 Remember that we are based in Istanbul but we assist with film permits and production support all around Turkey.